How Davis Wants the World to See Her

 Katherine Franke, a professor at Columbia Law School, said legislators should find the political will to remove her, since she has ignored her oath of office in favor of her religious conviction and she continued: “The claim she's making is a clear loser.
 It's a political claim, it's not a legal claim.
 That's why she lost on the district level and the circuit level and she will continue to lose.
 She's fighting for justice on the level of religious law.
 But we don't live in a theocracy.”

-As the late Yogi Berra would quip: “It ain’t over till it’s over.”
+As Yogi Berra would quip: “It ain’t over till it’s over.”

 I say, lock her back up and throw away the damn key.